JustinePa/ARMS-marine-alien-SDM/README.md

 ## Overview

 This repository contains all code used to process data and generate figures for our study on marine invasive species distribution modeling across European waters.
-We integrate environmental DNA (eDNA) metabarcoding data from genetic observatory networks with species distribution models to predict current and future habitat suitability under climate change scenarios.
+We integrate metabarcoding data from genetic observatory networks with species distribution models to predict current and future habitat suitability under climate change scenarios.

 ---